tideflow-io/tideflow-docs/docs/developers-jobs.md

 ---

-Tideflow have an embeeded job queue sytem in order to execute the workflows actions, sending digest emails and many more.
+Tideflow have an embeeded job queue sytem in order to execute the workflows actions, sending digest emails and more.

 The list of jobs are: